 Line-twist is easy to identify.

 Pull some line off the reel, and let it hang limply.
-Line-twist will reveal itself as a series of curling twists.
+Line-twist will reveal itself as a series of curling twists, as shown in the illustration.
+There can be multiple instances of these twist loops.

 Some anglers blame the line itself for